art-technologies/verse-generative-example/README.md

 `totalEditions` - 50

-To test with different parameters you can update these variables in the URL
+To test with different parameters you can update numbers `3` and `50` the this URL.

 `index.html?params=%7B"edition"%3A`**3**`%2C"totalEditions"%3A`**50**`%7D`

+The reason we decided to pass encoded struct in query parameters as it will allow simple generalisation for upcoming features.

 ## Details